jgarber623/sinatra-param/README.md

 ### `any_of`

-Using the `any_of` helper, you can specify that _at least one of_ a set of paramters are required and fail if none of those parameters are provided:
+Using the `any_of` helper, you can specify that _at least one of_ a set of parameters are required and fail if none of those parameters are provided:

 ```ruby
 param :a, :string